Contents

 How it Works With a Spouse’s Mortgage

-Just like other debts, if the debt isn’t yours you aren’t responsible for paying for it.
-That being said, if the mortgage is only in your spouse's name, if it is defaulted on the home will be repossessed by the bank.
-It won’t affect your credit score and you won’t be legally responsible.
+Just like other debts, if the debt isn’t yours, you aren’t responsible for paying for it.
+That being said, if the mortgage is only in your spouse’s name and it is defaulted on, the home will be repossessed by the bank.
+It won’t affect your credit score, re and you won’t be legally responsible.

 If your spouse passes away and the mortgage is only in their name, you aren’t legally liable.
-Even though this is the case, the estate will have to keep making the mortgage payments until the home is sold or the person who inherits the home begins to make payments.
-By then everything will be transferred into the new owner's name.
+Even so, the estate will have to continue making the mortgage payments until the home is sold or the person who inherits it begins making payments.
+By then, everything will be transferred into the new owner’s name.
+Whether the mortgage still needs to be paid after death depends on whether there’s separate property insurance, and who owns the property depends on the beneficiary designation.

 How the Separation of Debt Works in Each Province

-In the event of separation or divorce, who pays what will vary depending on which province that you live in.
+In the event of separation or divorce, who pays what will vary depending on the province in which you live.

 British Columbia

 In BC, family debts are divided equally during a separation.
-Family debts are anything that was taken on during the relationship or after the relationship in order to maintain co-owned assets.
+Family debts are anything taken on during or after the relationship to maintain co-owned assets.
 This includes things like:

 • Mortgages